LuisEduNasc/miles-calculator/README.md

 # Getting Started

-First access the client folder and create a .env file in the root of the client folder with the variable above:
+First access the client folder and create a .env file in the root of the client folder with the environment variable above (this will set the api root endpoint for the app):

 ### `REACT_APP_URL_CITIES=http://localhost:8000`